For the best user experience please view the map on large screen devices.

 Brent Cross West

-As a new Thameslink station, Brent Cross West will connect people to central London in under 15 minutes with up to eight trains per hour.
+As a new Thameslink station, Brent Cross West will connect people to central London in 12 minutes with up to eight trains per hour.
 It is expected that 2 million people will use the station in the first year.
 The station will be near the heart of the new Brent Cross Town development and include a vibrant new Station Quarter.

 Waste Transfer Station